Founded in 1954, Bilderberg is an annual conference designed to foster dialogue between Europe and North America.

 There is no detailed agenda, no resolutions are proposed, no votes are taken, and no policy statements are issued.

-The 61st Bilderberg meeting will take place at the beginning of June 2013 in the UK.
+The 62nd Bilderberg meeting will take place at the end of May 2014 in Denmark.